 There are some Helicopter folks out there that probably think that the Pony Express mission, followed by the Green Hornets, and later by the Knives, were the original sneaky guys.
 Using helicopters to drop folks amongst the enemy, and then when needed, snatch people out of harm’s way and bring them home.
-We were not.
-We were preceded by some pretty gutsy guys assigned to K-16 just outside of Seoul, South Korea during the Korean conflict.
+They were not.
+They were preceded by some pretty gutsy guys assigned to K-16 just outside of Seoul during the Korean conflict.
 Here is part of their story, extracted from the Air Resupply & Communications Squadron’s web site, and used with the Author’s permission.

 By